Funsiooo/chunsou/doc/Readme.md

 # Chunsou supports using the FOFA API for asset collection.
 To use this feature, you need to configure your FOFA API credentials in the /modules/config/config.ini file by adding the following lines:
 python3 chunsou.py -fo domain="example.com"

+# Chunsou supports using the Hunter API for asset collection.
+To use this feature, you need to configure your Hunter API credentials in the /modules/config/config.ini file by adding the following lines:
+python3 chunsou.py -hu domain="example.com"

 # Specifying the number of threads
 python3 chunsou.py -u http://example.com -t 100